wiseman-timelord/Manage-Wsl-Distro/README.md

 ```

-### MOTIVATION:
+### DESCRIPTION:
-- The purpose of the project, is to be then able to use wsl2 for amdgpu or at least the libraries, that interest relates to stable diffusion webui performance.
+Its early works, but the idea is, its possible to install isos offline without using the Ms Store, I'd rather do that with the ISOs I already downloaded.
+You would think this would be as simple as installing other microsoft packages offline with a little command, but NOOOOOOOOOOOOOOO.
+The purpose of the project, is to be then able to use wsl2 for AMD with torch compatibility.

 ### OUTPUT:
 - Early Version demonstration...